Skip to content

 Municipalities or regions aiming to:

-- Create a data space to link a batch of local data platforms
+• Create a data space to link a batch of existing digital twins

 Consortium composition:

-• At least 1 other partner from the following:
+• Plus 1 other partner from the following:

 WS1 Requirements Cheat Sheet:

-This is a cheat sheet for the first open call's requirements.
-For a complete list of requirements, please refer to the open call.
+This is a cheat sheet for Work Strand 1 (Connecting Existing Local Digital Twins).
+For a complete list of requirements, please refer to the specific Call for Pilots Manual.

 🎯 Minimum Conditions

-• πŸ›οΈ 2+ public authorities, each with a digitally mature LDT (Rq1)
+• πŸ›οΈ 2+ public authorities from 2 different eligible countries, each with a digitally mature LDT (Rq1)

 πŸ“‹ Describe in the Application Form

-• LDTs and their capabilities (dynamic data + services) (Rq3)
+• Existing LDTs and their capabilities (dynamic data + services) (Rq3)

-• Project management, incl. political + technical support (Rq6)
+• Project management, incl. resource allocation, team structure, recruitment (Rq6)

 • AI/XR usage + ethics/legal safeguards (Rq7)

-• Alignment with EU priorities and projects (Rq8)
+• Alignment with EU priorities and LDT4SSC objectives (Rq8)

 • Engagement of stakeholders from the Quadruple Helix (Rq10)